Amaryllis Fox Kennedy: Interview with Aung Sang Suu Kyi

-In 1999, at age 18, Fox Kennedy clandestinely recorded an interview for the BBC with the Burmese leader Aung Sang Suu Kyi, then under house arrest.
+In 1999, at age 18, Fox Kennedy clandestinely recorded an interview for the BBC with the Burmese leader Aung San Suu Kyi, then under house arrest.
 To arrange the meeting, Fox Kennedy worked with a local dissident journalist with whom she communicated via taped messages inside the water tank of a toilet at a café in Rangoon.
 Her intent in the trip had been to make a secret recording of planned pro-democracy protests on September 9.
 A book, In the Quiet Land, was set to be published in 2002, with film rights optioned to Golden Square Pictures and screenplay by Nick Thomas.

 Central Intelligence Agency

 Fox Kennedy became one of the CIA's youngest female officers at age 22, assigned to "non-official cover", entailing living abroad with a fake identity and no diplomatic protection.
 She has said she assumed the cover of an art dealer and focused on preventing terror organizations from acquiring weapons of mass destruction.
-After eight years at the agency, Fox left the CIA in 2010.
+After eight years at the agency, Fox Kennedy left the CIA in 2010.